What is Concurrent Enrollment?

 IMPORTANT: You do not need to pay for your concurrent enrollment course before accessing ACMS resources.
 You should access ACMS resources as soon as the course begins to ensure you don’t fall behind.

-Pick up or print out a concurrent enrollment add card form.
+Pick up or print out a concurrent add form.
 You can pick forms up from the Student Services office, which is in Building C at the UCSD Extension Complex.

 Fill out the concurrent add form with your information and the information for the course you would like to take.
 If you don’t have an Extension PID (e.g. student ID number), you can obtain one by creating your student account through My Extension.